flitnetics/APIVault/README.md

 ![summary](https://raw.githubusercontent.com/muhammadn/APIVault/master/API_gateway.png)

-**Docker Image is WIP - We intend to release Kubernetes support as that makes sense**

 ## Installation steps
 1. Download the binaries (according to the version you need) - at the right side of this page.
 2. gzip and untar the file and upload the `APIVault` binary to your server